Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 The goal of MBDoE is to optimize the experiment design variables :math:`\boldsymbol{\varphi} = (C_{A0}, T(t))`, where :math:`C_{A0},T(t)` are the initial concentration of species A and the time-varying reactor temperature, to maximize the precision of unknown model parameters :math:`\boldsymbol{\theta} = (A_1, E_1, A_2, E_2)` by measuring :math:`\mathbf{y}(t)=(C_A(t), C_B(t), C_C(t))`.
 The observation errors are assumed to be independent in both time and across measurements with a constant standard deviation of 1 M for each species.
 Thus the measurement covariance matrix is the identity matrix.

+See this `Jupyter notebook <https://github.com/Pyomo/pyomo/blob/main/pyomo/contrib/doe/fim_doe_tutorial.ipynb>`_ for an extended version of this example.

 Step 0: Import Pyomo and the Pyomo.DoE module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^